s0rta/revengate-new/roadmap.md

 - [x] bug: actors from the same spawn deck share a common memory?
 - [x] bug: Exploring does not flush path after being invalid for a few turns
 - [x] bug: UI button groups steal clicks
+- [x] support armv7 on Google Play
 - [x] pinching is centered on touch centroid
 - [x] close the old play test survey
+- [x] better text description on Google Play and F-Droid

 Performance:
 - [x] cache stats modifiers for the whole turn (with inval on mods changing events)